Hybrid Smoothing for Anomaly Detection in Time Series: A Bayesian Approach to Identifying Anomalies

 \subsection{\textbf{Convergence, Priors, and Initial Values}}

 We implemented a uniform prior on $\bbeta$ so that the combination of the linear trend identified by $X\bbeta$ and the GP, $\bg$, is precisely a cubic smoothing spline.
 This equality was discussed in Section \ref{covariance}.
 A uniform prior on $\sigma^2$ was chosen for the sake of simplicity.
-We note however that although we achieved convergence of the MCMC with this prior, we did notice a higher effective sampling rate when using a loosely informative inverse gamma prior on $\sigma^2$.
-We decided on loosely informative priors on $\lambda^2$ and $\omega$ making use of the analysis from the hybrid approach.
-These loosely informative priors are relatively flat yet place greater likelihood near the mean of each parameter gathered from the frequentist approach.
+We noticed, however, that a loosely informative inverse gamma prior on $\sigma^2$ results in a higher effective sampling rate.
+We decided on loosely informative priors on $\lambda^2$ and $\omega$, making use of the analysis from the hybrid approach.
+These loosely informative priors are relatively flat, but they place greater likelihood near the mean of each parameter gathered from the frequentist approach.
 Improper, uniform priors were tested for $\lambda^2$ and $\omega$ and rejected because they greatly reduced the effective sample sizes in each chain to the point that the MCMC struggled to converge.

-The initial values of $\bgamma$ were chosen by finding $z_i=|y_{i+1}-y_i|$ for $i=2,..,n$ and the $95^{th}$ percentile of these values, $z_{.95}$.
+The initial values of $\bgamma$ were chosen by finding $z_i=|y_{i+1}-y_i|$ for $i=2,..,n$ and the $95^{th}$ percentile of these values, $z_{0.95}$.
 We then defined $\bgamma$ as

 Given the initial guess of the disturbances, $\bgamma$, natural starting values for $\bbeta$ are the OLS coefficient estimates regressing $y-\Psi \bgamma$ on $X$.
 We finally set the initial values of $\lambda^2$, $\omega$, and all $\tau^2_i$ to the mean values of their distributions and sampled $\sigma^2$ first in our MCMC.
-Convergence and mixing happen quickly in this formulation requiring a burn-in of less than $200$ iterations and chains of only $1000$ dependent samples.
+Convergence and mixing happen quickly in this formulation, requiring a burn-in of less than $200$ iterations and chains of only $1000$ dependent samples.